-His meeting with Sri Ramakrishna Paramhansa which took place in November 1881 proved to be a turning point in his life.
-Narendra, on his first meeting with the Master, asked him the question he had already asked before to various spiritual preceptors, who did not give him a satisfactory answer up to that date.
+His meeting with Sri Ramakrishna Paramhansa, which took place in November 1881, proved to be a turning point in his life.
+On his first meeting with the Master, Narendra asked him the question he had already asked before to various spiritual preceptors, who did not give him a satisfactory answer up to that date.
 Has he seen God?
 Sri Ramakrishna immediately replied, Yes, he has seen God as clearly as he is seeing Narendranath only in a much more intense way.

 Although Narendra could not accept Sri Ramakrishna and his visions at first, he could not deny them either.
 It had always been Narendra’s nature to test something hard before he could accept it.
 He tested Ramakrishna on several occasions, the Guru never asked Narendra to abandon his rationality, and he took all of Narendra’s arguments and tests patiently.

 In addition to removing doubts from Narendra’s mind, Sri Ramakrishna conquered him through his purity and unselfish love, and thus the relationship between guru and disciple began.
-Narendranath then visited frequently to Dakshineshwar and, under the guidance of his teacher, made rapid progress on his spiritual path.
+Narendranath then frequently visited Dakshineshwar and, under the guidance of his teacher, made rapid progress on his spiritual path.
 Narendra also met other young people who were devotees of Sri Ramakrishna, with whom he established a great spiritual friendship.

 Transformation of Swami Vivekananda